History of Long Hollow Ranch

-Guest ranch vacations evolved naturally for Long Hollow Ranch.
-Participating in a cattle drive on a guest ranch in Oregon has appealed to folks for decades, and they’ve continued to grow in popularity.
+The History of Long Hollow Ranch.
+The Guest ranch vacations evolved naturally for Long Hollow Ranch.
+Participating in a cattle drive on a guest ranch in Oregon has appealed to folks for decades.
+This trend continues to grow in popularity.
 But let’s not get ahead of the story…

-A little over 100 years ago, a small group of men got together in what was then Crook County in central Oregon and began buying up “starved out” farms and ranches until they had a spread that ran for 15 miles or 24 km “as the crow flies.”
+A little over 100 years ago, a small group of men got together in what was then Crook County.
+This is located in central Oregon.
+This group of men began buying up “starved out” farms and ranches until they had a spread that ran for 15 miles or 24 km “as the crow flies.”

-They called their spread Black Butte Land and Livestock Company and set up the headquarters on present-day “Long Hollow Ranch.”
+They called their spread Black Butte Land and Livestock Company.
+They set up their headquarters on present-day “Long Hollow Ranch.”

-Present-day Long Hollow Ranch remains a working ranch, producing hay, running beef cattle and supporting a string of riding horses.
-Draft horses have been replaced by motorized machines, and today irrigating is done by wheel lines, pivots, and k-lines rather than flooding as it was back then.
+Long Hollow Ranch remains a working ranch, producing hay, running beef cattle and supporting a string of riding horses.
+Draft horses have been replaced by motorized machines.
+Irrigation is accomplished using wheel lines, pivots, and k-lines rather than flooding as it was back then.
 However, if you do a little exploring around the ranch you can still see remnants and reminders of the old ways.

-The headquarters house has been redesigned to accommodate up to ten guests in five bedrooms, each with a private bath.
-The old barn has been upgraded now to include tack rooms and staging areas for horseback riding, and the front section has been remodeled for events and weddings.
+The headquarters house has been redesigned to accommodate up to ten guests in five bedrooms.
+Each bedroom also comes with a private bath.
+The old barn has been upgraded now to include tack rooms and staging areas for horseback riding.
+The barns front section has been remodeled for events and weddings.
 The commissary is now “The Cottage.”
 The original late 1800s homestead has been upgraded to a self-contained guest facility – “The Homestead House”.